Skip to main content

 What is the flash in Labradorite called?+

 The iridescent flash in Labradorite is called "labradorescence."
-It is caused by the interference of light reflecting off microscopic, alternating layers of different Feldspar compositions within the stone.
+It is caused by light reflecting off microscopic, alternating layers of different Feldspar compositions within the stone.
 As you move the stone, different layers catch the light at different angles, creating the characteristic flashes of blue, green, gold, and other colors.
 This is different from adularescence (seen in Moonstone) and play-of-color (seen in Opal).

 Is Labradorite good for protection?+